Piterbrito/JobMarket-Analytics--LinkedIn/README.md

 # Background

-Extract Data from Job-Listing such Indeed, Google and LinkedIn.
+Extract Analyst Job and Profile description from Job-Listing web-site such as Indeed, Google and LinkedIn.

 # Goals